-We continue to monitor our operations and government recommendations and has made modifications to our normal operations because of the COVID-19 global pandemic.
+We continue to monitor our operations and government recommendations and have made modifications to our normal operations because of the COVID-19 global pandemic.
 We have instituted many preventative measures and are regularly evaluating those measures and others as we continue to better understand our current and future operating environment.
 Since March 2020, except for our employees located in Taiwan, the majority of our employees have worked from home around the world.
-In May 2021, with the surge in COVID-19 infections in Taiwan, our Taiwan employees have begun working from home under alternating schedules.
+In May 2021, with the surge in COVID-19 infections in Taiwan, our Taiwan employees began working from home under alternating schedules, returning to their offices in July 2021.
 We have maintained a substantial portion of our manufacturing operational capacity at our primary manufacturing support facility located in Hsin Chu, Taiwan where our suppliers are located and where all of our products are manufactured.
-Since the outbreak of COVID-19, aside from the lengthening of lead times for wafers and assembly services and some price increases, we have experienced minimal impact, and continue to experience minimal impact, on our manufacturing operations in Taiwan.
+Since the outbreak of COVID-19, aside from the lengthening of lead times for wafers and assembly services and some price increases, including a 20% increase in the cost of wafers to be received beginning in early calendar 2022, we have experienced minimal impact, and continue to experience minimal impact, on our manufacturing operations in Taiwan.
 Final testing of our product is conducted in house.
 Shipping and receiving operations at our Sunnyvale headquarters facility are being maintained by a skeleton crew with minimal impact.
 Our revenues have been and are expected to continue to be impacted by changes in customer buying patterns and communication limitations related to COVID-19 restrictions that require a significant number of our customer contacts to work from home.
 We have adapted our sales strategies for the COVID-19 environment where we cannot do face-to-face meetings and conduct secure meetings with government and defense contractors.

 We have experienced, and expect to continue to experience, a number of adverse impacts as a result of the COVID-19 global pandemic, including reductions in demand for our products, delays and cancellations of orders, difficulties in obtaining raw materials and components, shortages of labor to manufacture products, inefficiencies caused by remote worker's difficulties in performing their normal work outputs, closures of the facilities of some of our suppliers and customers, delays in shipments and delays in collecting accounts receivable.
-Although it is difficult to accurately estimate the length or gravity of the impact of the COVID-19 outbreak, if the pandemic continues, it is expected to have an adverse effect on our results of operations, financial position, and liquidity during the remainder of fiscal year 2022.
+Although it is difficult to accurately estimate the length or gravity of the impact of the COVID-19 outbreak, if the pandemic continues, it is expected to have an adverse effect on our results of operations, financial position, and liquidity during the remainder of fiscal year 2022 and into fiscal 2023.
 This includes results from new information that may emerge concerning COVID-19 and any actions taken to contain or treat COVID-19, as well as the economic impact on local, regional, national and international customers and markets.
 We have made estimates of the impact of COVID-19 within our financial statements and there may be changes to those estimates in future periods.